Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_03_storage_system.md

 I want [functionality], a system that allows me to manage, stock and recieve requests for supplies and resources so that [benefit], employees can have access to supplies they need and request more

-prioities from the user story

-10: system for storing resources and supplies
-20: the ability to request for more stock
-50: ability to easily buy and replenish stock
-(could this be split up into more user stories?)

-# User story title: Storage system
+# User story title: Storage System

 ## Priority: 10
 Could have:
-The addition of a storage system is mandatory, manging supplies, jobs, locations and cleaning methods is important for workers in the cleaning business to do their job
+The addition of a storage system is mandatory.
+Managing supplies, jobs, locations, and cleaning methods is critical for workers in the cleaning business to perform their tasks effectively.

 ## Estimation: e.g. 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
+Any notes on estimation:
-* Aaron: 9 days
+* Aaron: x
-* Seth: 5 days
+* Seth: x
-* Harrison: 6 days
+* Harrison: x

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users

-Description-v1: e.g. A large data base that stores input from multiple users and stores it in a localized location.
-Hopefully able to store jobs, supply amount and cleaning methods
+- The inventory database will be accessible to all authorized admin users.
+- Basic security measures are in place.
+- No major integration conflicts exist with current systems.

+## Description:
+A centralized inventory system to store and manage supplies and resources.
+It should record critical data such as quantity, job associations, storage locations, and cleaning methods.
+This system is the backbone for tracking and managing the stock that employees rely on.

+Description-v1:
+A large database that accepts and organizes input from multiple users, categorizing information about supplies, job types, and cleaning locations.
+This will ensure that stock levels are accurately tracked and that resource details are maintained in a structured format.

-## Tasks, see chapter 4.
+## Tasks, see chapter 4:
+- Design the database schema tailored for inventory management.
+- Develop API endpoints to create, read, update, and delete (CRUD) inventory items.
+- Implement UI components for data entry and viewing the inventory dashboard.
+- Conduct testing to validate correct data handling and user interaction.

 # UI Design:
+- Develop a dashboard interface displaying current supplies with search and filter functionality.
+- Include detailed views for inventory items with edit options.

 # Completed:
+(Not completed)